Dhruv-NNT/Generative-AI-and-NLP-Projects/Stock Market Assistant/README.md

-# 📈 Stock Market Assistance with Deep Learning and NLP
+# 🚀 Advanced Stock Market Analysis with Deep Learning and NLP

-Welcome to the Stock Market Assistance project!
-This project leverages advanced Natural Language Processing (NLP) techniques and large language models like Mistral and Gemma to revolutionize stock market analysis by decoding vast amounts of unstructured data from news articles and social media that influence market trends.
+Welcome to the Advanced Stock Market Analysis project!
+This project leverages state-of-the-art Natural Language Processing (NLP) techniques and cutting-edge deep learning models to revolutionize stock market analysis by extracting actionable insights from vast amounts of unstructured data from news articles and social media.

 ## 🎯 Project Overview